 Forty minutes later and we were stomping across the bridge over the Yosemite Creek near the precipice of the falls.
 We stopped and chatted with a volunteer, a kind lady in her sixties who talked about the beauty of the day and the season and the incompetence of visitors who let their children splash in a river mere yards from the swallow of gravity.
 We parted ways and got a quick look at the stunning view: the valley far below, the pipe cleaner pines that drape between the horizontal valley and its vertical boundaries, Half Dome across the way.

 This would be our first camp, back away from the cliffs and the river.
-We walked about exploring various sites, landing on a protected nook with a perfect tree bench.
+We explored various sites, landing on a protected nook with a perfect tree bench.
 We set up camp quickly to take in the afternoon atop the falls.
 Walking along the edge of the river, we followed it out to the edge, beyond the anchor bolts of rock climbers, to an airy ledge, dangled our feet and smoked one as the shadows slanted before us.

 Getting up from our lofty seats was a little trickier than getting down and we took caution to put our feet in the right places back up the river’s edge.

 There was one other party camped near the cliff’s edge but from our position we felt utterly alone as the sun descended with the day hikers.

 The following morning we woke with coffee and oatmeal.
 We were only at 5400’ but the late season morning blew crisp gusts on us as we broke camp.
 Before setting off into the backcountry, away from the valley, we took one more trip to the rim, Yosemite Point lookout, to watch the light refract across the glacial artwork.